 After ordering our ice creams (mint chocolate chip and a ‘Fairy Fizz’), we had time to speak to Leanne, who runs Lickety Split with her husband.
 “We’re always this busy”, she says, laughing slightly bewilderedly at the crowds of ice-cream goers surrounding us.
 “Carl’s a perfectionist and wanted to keep getting better and better at making the ice-cream.
 He’s always trying new things and adding new flavours here and there”.
 Eating a spoonful of my own ice cream, I wondered what it was Carl was putting in here – magic dust?
 Liquid gold?
 It was delicious.

 Before leaving, Natalie asked if we’d enjoyed our time in County Durham – did we ever go anywhere more far-flung, more exotic?
 The question made me laugh, knowing she’d doubt my answer.
-Although we do sometimes head abroad – Florida’s sunshine state or the beaches of the Caribbean beckoning, it’s been here – in England’s wildly beautiful, ever creative and fiercely independent North East – that we’ve had some of our best and most memorable adventures.
+Although we do sometimes head abroad – Florida’s sunshine state or the beaches of the Caribbean beckoning – it’s been here, in England’s wildly beautiful, fiercely independent North East, that we’ve had some of our most memorable adventures.
 “We’ve had a brilliant time”, I replied honestly.

-Giving me a hug, Natalie nodded approvingly as I stood up to leave: “that’s what we want to hear”, she said laughing.
-Waving at her as we walked outside – our train soon to be arriving into Durham – she shouted one last thing: “make sure you come back soon!”.
+Natalie nodded approvingly as I stood up to leave: “that’s what we want to hear”.
+Waving at her as we walked outside – our train soon to be arriving into Durham – she shouted one last thing: “make sure you come back soon!”